kubernetes/contributor-site/content/en/blog/2022/meet-our-contributors-APAC-au-nz-region-02.md

 This post will feature four outstanding contributors from the Australia and New Zealand regions, who have played diverse leadership and community roles in the Upstream Kubernetes project.

-So, without further ado, let's get straight to the blog.
+So, without further ado, let's get straight to the article.

 ## [Caleb Woodbine](https://github.com/BobyMCbobs)